CODERTG2/LegalAI/README.md

     -   Interacting with the Groq API for high-speed LLM inference.
     -   Exposing intelligent tools like `search`, `choose_domain`, `follow_up`, and `verify`.
     -   Managing conversation and context history.
+    -   **GraphRAG Engine (`src/GraphRAG.py`)**: A post-retrieval reranking system that uses NetworkX and GLiNER to boost the score of documents that contain entities found in the query's knowledge graph neighborhood.
 2.  **Web Client (`server.js`)**: A Node.js Express server that:
     -   Acts as an MCP client, launching and connecting to the Python server via stdio transport.
     -   Serves a modern, responsive frontend (`public/`) for seamless user interaction.